 As regards the weaknesses of option 1 described by ESMA in the consultation paper EBF is of the opinion that most of those weaknesses are not specific to option 1.

 We believe that option 1 could be the most efficient and workable solution.
-On the other side, option 2 seems to hold the combined weaknesses of both options 1 and option 3.
+On the other side, option 2 seems to hold the combined weaknesses of both options 1 and 3.
 Additionally this mixed solution will lead to uncertainties on who should really be responsible for the buy-in even if for the fall back principle the participant is in fact required to pay the cash compensation as if the buy-in failed.

 The EBF considers that option 3, namely putting the burden of the triggering of the buy-in on the CSD participant, is not appropriate mostly because CSD participants are not in a position to know in advance/early enough potential failure of a trade.
 They have to rely on information provided by other parties at an earlier stage.
 And because this is likely to lead, as a consequence of the need to manage the unknown, to higher demand of collateral, this will also represent a cost to the economy.

-Option 3 entails a risk that demands on collateral will be made by the CSD member to accept the assignment to settle the trade.
-Option 3 could also mean that routines are established, where it will first be examined whether delivery of securities can be expected or the securities could be lent before accepting the assignment.
+Option 3 entails a risk that the CSD member – in a settlement agent role – will demand collateral before accepting the assignment to settle the trade.
+Option 3 could also mean that routines are established, where it will first be examined whether delivery of securities can be expected or whether the securities could be borrowed before accepting the assignment.
 If the answer is negative the CSD members might refuse the assignment, which may end up that the trade will not be settled.
-Alternatively, any other part with less routine and experience but who are prepared to take greater risks (of penalties), at a higher price, taking the assignment to try to settle the trade.”
+Alternatively, any other part with less routine and experience but who are prepared to take greater risks (of penalties), at a higher price, taking the assignment to try to settle the trade.

 On top of that, it is crucial to note that this option 3 will oblige the CSDs to bear risks not in line with the requirements.
 In our view, the actual goal of the buy-in requirement and in fact of the settlement disciplines regime in its entirety is to avoid bad behaviours and not simply eliminate old outstanding settlements.
 An example can be found in Article 7(6) CSDR.
 In fact, ESMA states in paragraph 14 g. of the consultation paper that the failing CSD participant will be liable to pay compensation to the receiving CSD participant.
-However, we were not able to identify any reference in Article 7.6 of recompense if the buy-in price is higher than the original price, but only where the buy-in price is lower than the original price.
+However, we were not able to identify any reference in Article 7.6 of compensation when the buy-in price is higher than the original price, but only when the buy-in price is lower than the original price.
 This could potentially leads to the conclusion that, ultimately, the trading party that purchased securities will benefit automatically from the buy-in at a lower price (where it would have profited by selling high and effectively buying low), and in addition, receive a bonus of the difference from the failing CSD participant.
-If the buy-in cost is higher, the failing participant is not required to pay any compensation and the purchasing trading party will have to pay more for its securities than originally contracted.
-Thus, the failing CSD participant will not always be required to pay compensation.
+If the buy-in cost is higher, the failing participant would not be required to pay any compensation and the purchasing trading party would have to pay more for its securities than originally contracted.
+Thus, the failing CSD participant would not always be required to pay compensation.
 The EBF believes this will create the potential for abuse of buy-ins, from which the seller cannot protect itself.

 Moreover, triggering the buy-in at the trading party level sounds the sole option possible on OTC transactions: